Text-to-SQL Data Synthesis Pipeline

 database_manager=database_manager

-4.1.2 SQL Consistency Filter (SQLConsistencyFilter)
+)3.1.2 SQL Consistency Filter (Text2SQLCorrespondenceFilter)

 Functionality:

-Input: SQL statement, database ID, and question
+Input: SQL statement, database ID, natural language question, and evidence

 llm_serving=llm_serving,